Customize Consent Preferences

 When you consume oxalates, your body starts processing them almost immediately.
 The key organ involved in this process is the kidneys, which filter and excrete waste products through urine.
 The oxalates that aren’t bound to minerals are usually eliminated this way.

-See also The Impact Of Oxalates On Cellular Health
+See also The Science Of Detoxifying Oxalates From The Body

 Digestion and Absorption